Simcha guide

 The "single block" case — just one mechutan family needs a hotel block.
 Smaller scale (20-40 rooms) but same halachic-logistical care required.

 Widowed or divorced couple marrying.
 Adult-children considerations, blended-family diplomacy, often smaller and more intimate.
-Our role here is holding everything held — which is exactly what these couples most need.
+Our role here is holding every detail with discretion — which is exactly what these couples most need.

 The right hotel depends on size, kashrus standard, and whether Shabbos sheva brachos is at the hotel.
 Prima Palace and Jerusalem Gate have the function-room capacity for larger blocks; Yirmiyahu 33 works well for strictly-chareidi smaller weddings; Haneviim Boutique is the choice when the family wants a boutique-scale simcha.